cavalab/srbench/README.md

 ### Version control

-The install process should guarantee that the version for your algorithm that gets install is **fixed**.
+The install process should guarantee that the version for your algorithm that gets installed is **fixed**.
 You can do this in many ways:

 1. Including the source code with the submission.